NaanProphet/launchpad-shruti-practice/README.md

 ### Teachers

-* Visualize - music learning can be both an auditory as well as visual!
+* Visualize - music learning can be both auditory as well as visual!
 How large are the intervals?
 Which groups of notes (angs) are the same between ragas?
 What patterns do they make?
 * Explain - compare and contrast the shrutis used by different ragas.
 What makes this one unique?
 What gives it its character (bhava)?
 * Reveal - underlying harmonic relationships among shrutis.
 Which notes are related by perfect fifths and major thirds?
 * Inuit - tonal centers in ragas (vadi/samvadi swaras).
 Which notes anchor the others?